 Moreover a new bridge was built in 1768.
 Tolls were charged for using the bridge.
 The council promised these tolls would be scrapped in 1793.
 When they were not the result was rioting which left several people dead and many more wounded.

 BRISTOL IN THE 19th CENTURY

 In 1801 the population of Bristol was 68,800.
 It continued to rise rapidly in the 19th century and reached 266,000 in 1881.

 The next day a full-scale riot began.
-About 100 houses were burned including the Bishops Palace and the Custom House.
 The riot ended the following day, 31 October, when troops were ordered to crush the riots.
 The Bristol riots left several hundred people dead.

 Two famous ships were built in Bristol in the early 19th century.
 The Great Western was launched in 1837 and the Great Britain was launched in 1844.